 Say legal studio advises on advertising rules, marketing (strategies), house styles, comparative advertising and e-commerce rules.

 Growth requires cooperation, for example with customers or distributors.
-Say legal advises on (distribution) contracts and cooperation agreements.
+Say legal advises on food law matters in (distribution) contracts and cooperation agreements.
 A small step across the border, especially within the EU, is often a logical consequence.
-Despite the fact that many (food) rules are harmonised and are therefore the rules should be the same in all EU countries, there are often differences in interpretation between official bodies in Member States.
+Despite the fact that many (food) rules are harmonised, there are often differences in interpretation of EU-Regulations between official bodies in Member States or even additional national rules.

 Even if a product is already lawfully on the market in another Member State, but not yet in the Netherlands, Say legal is able to assist.
-Say legal specialises in (procedures concerning) the principle of mutual recognition, with the aim of getting the product on the Dutch market.
+Say legal specialises in (procedures concerning) the principle of mutual recognition, with the aim of getting the product ready for the Dutch market.

 Despite all the efforts in the preparation phase, an incident occurs.
 The Dutch Food and Consumer Product Safety Authority (‘NVWA’) is on the doorstep for an inspection.
 The inspector finds an allleged violation of the applicable laws, for example regarding the composition of the product, (food) safety or a breach of advertising or labelling rules.
 With a warning, fine or even attachment of goods as a result.
 The NVWA may have a different interpretation of the laws than your company has.